j0hn-G4lt/huntressCTF-2025/Day 01/Cover Your Bases.md

 ---

-> [!example] Prompt
+**Prompt**

-> A mixed alphabet with symbols.
+A mixed alphabet with symbols.
 What is this one supposed to be?

 ```
 K19X CSUEWQE24EBWE3/DK848UAIECV44HECN34HECDZC0R61Q57%E  CH44M-DSCAB44V3E6$CE4404